Thorough preparation, decision logging and implementation monitoring for maximised impact

 5 minutes

-This article explores how digital tools can revolutionize decision-making in executive and supervisory boards, the challenges these boards face in adopting technology, and best practices for leveraging digital tools to drive better outcomes.
+This article explores how digital tools can revolutionise decision-making in executive and supervisory boards, the challenges these boards face in adopting technology, and best practices for leveraging digital tools to drive better outcomes.

 Despite their strategic role, many boards still rely on traditional methods of decision management, such as physical meetings, paper-based documentation, and email threads.
 These approaches often lead to inefficiencies, such as: